nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [Portfall: A desktop k8s port-forwarding portal for easy access to all your cluster UIs 🌟](https://github.com/rekon-oss/portfall)
 * [k8s-dt-node-labeller](https://github.com/adaptant-labs/k8s-dt-node-labeller) is a Kubernetes controller for labelling a node with devicetree properties (devicetree is a data structure for describing hardware).
 * [kube-backup: Kubernetes resource state sync to git](https://github.com/pieterlange/kube-backup)
+* [kubedev 🌟](https://relferreira.github.io/kubedev/) is a Kubernetes Dashboard that helps developers in their everyday usage
+* [Kubectl SSH Proxy 🌟](https://github.com/little-angry-clouds/kubectl-ssh-proxy) Kubectl plugin to launch a ssh socks proxy and use it.
+This plugin aims to make your life easier when using kubectl a cluster that's behind a SSH bastion.

 ## Kubernetes Troubleshooting
 * [Kubernetes troubleshooting diagram 🌟](https://github.com/inafev/awesome-kubernetes/blob/master/docs/images/kubernetes-troubleshooting.jpg)